PierXuY/html-to-dash/README.md

 - Supports any custom module, not limited to HTML and DCC.
 Essentially, it is the processing of strings.
 - Custom module prioritize in order and above the default dash.html module.
 - The tag_attr_func param is a function that handle attribute formatting under the tag.
-- If thr HTML structure is huge, set huge_tree to True.
+- If the HTML structure is huge, set huge_tree to True.

 # References
 - https://github.com/mhowell86/convert-html-to-dash